SBecraft/aws-bootcamp-cruddur-2023/journal/week1.md

 &NewLine;
 &nbsp;

-Note:  Exclude `services:` if you are putting the DynamoDB Local code into a pre-existing .yml file that already has `services:` listed in the file code.
+NOTE:  Exclude `services:` if you are putting the DynamoDB Local code into a pre-existing .yml file that already has `services:` listed in the file code.
 If not, leave it in.

 -	DynamoDB Local: